-Breast Reduction Pittsburgh
+Breast Reduction Conveniently located to serve Pittsburgh and Pennsylvania

 A short-scar breast reduction is a great procedure for you if you have big, heavy breasts that give you pain in your shoulders and back, restrict your activities, and make you look like a grandmother — and you are thus willing to trade them for lighter, smaller breasts that still look very feminine but cause far less back pain.
 However, your breasts will have scars on them for the rest of your life.
 Dr. Lori Cherup never performs this procedure on patients who do not have significant symptoms and who do not feel that this tradeoff is absolutely worth it.